Copper as a ductile material. What is the machinability and CNC machining of copper?

 If copper has such alloying additives as lead, selenium or tellurium, chip breakage and cutting forces are lower, and the temperature accompanying the machining process is lower.
 All of this ultimately leads to even better machinability.

-What is CNC machining and what are its advantages?
+What is CNC copper machining and what are its advantages?

 CNC machining of copper and other metals involves the use of advanced computer-controlled machines to create precision parts.
 The process requires careful planning, programming and setup, but offers many advantages over traditional machining methods, including greater precision, flexibility and efficiency.